-Michelin launch new range of Enduro specific tyres - MBR
+Michelin Wild Enduro tyre first ride review - MBR

 One tyre to rule them all?

-French tyre giants Michelin introduce a completely new range of tyres specifically suited to the discipline of enduro racing.
-Consisting of just three tyres, Michelin claim that this new Wild Enduro range will cover over 80 percent of trail conditions with just the one tread pattern.
+French tyre giants Michelin introduce a completely new range of tyres specifically suited to the discipline of enduro racing: Michelin Wild Enduro.

 - Only 27.5” and one width, 2.40” currently.